On the heterogeneous spread of COVID-19 in Chile: Methodology

 \subsection{Initial guess and nested problems}

-The set of initial values for the parameters (Table S3) are expected to reflect the behavior of the different population variables (SEIRD) in the different epidemiological periods, according to the confinement measures established by the government in every region.
+The set of initial values for the parameters (Supplementary Table~S3) are expected to reflect the behavior of the different population variables (SEIRD) in the different epidemiological periods, according to the confinement measures established by the government in every region.
 We perform a separate parameter fitting for every epidemiological period and could be extended to a higher number of periods, if necessary.

-After obtaining the simulated curves for the SEIRD variables, using the values in Table S3, we define which parameters will be estimated by the simulated annealing algorithm, before proceeding to the formal parameter fitting.
+After obtaining the simulated curves for the SEIRD variables, using the values in Table~S3, we define which parameters will be estimated by the simulated annealing algorithm, before proceeding to the formal parameter fitting.
 We considered the percentage of asymptomatic patients to be constant across regions, based on governmental reports \citep{MINSAL}.
 Recovery and exposure rates are considered uniform at the country level as the Chilean health system have not been overwhelmed to date.
 Therefore, we obtain in the parameter fitting the local spreading and death rates ($\beta_i$ and $\theta_i$ respectively).
-We also provide freedom to the initial conditions, leaving them to be adjusted too in the parameter fitting procedure.
+We also provide freedom to the initial conditions \Ri{of the first epidemiological period}, leaving them to be \Ri{determined} in the parameter fitting procedure.

-For every parameter combination evaluated throughout the fitting process, we numerically obtain the solution of the SEIRD model (equations (1)--(5)).
-Subsequently, we quantify a measure proportional to the mean squared error (MSE) between simulated curves and raw data reported for each region, combined in the cost functional $J$ being minimized.
-The optimization algorithm selected was \textit{simulated annealing}.
+\Ri{We numerically obtain the solution of the SEIRD model (equations (1)--(5)) for every parameter combination evaluated throughout the fitting process}.
+Subsequently, we quantify a measure proportional to the mean squared error (MSE) between simulated curves and raw data reported for each region, combined in the cost functional $J^k$ being minimized \Ri{in the $k$'th epidemiological period}.
+The optimization algorithm selected was a combination of \textit{simulated annealing} and gradient descent.

-Finally, the initial guess for initial condition of the SEIRD variables in each region was defined as follows: the initial value for the number of susceptible ($S_i(0)$) people is considered as the total population of the region, while $E_i(0) = I_i(0) = R_i(0) = D_i(0) = 0$, except in Maule Region, where $I_{\rm Maule}(0) = 1$ and $S_{\rm Maule}(0)=n_{\rm hab}-1$ because in this region the first case was reported.
+Finally, the initial guess for initial condition of the SEIRD variables in each region was defined as follows: the initial value for the number of susceptible ($S_i(0)$) people is considered as the total population of the region, while $E_i(0) = I_i(0) = R_i(0) = D_i(0) = 0$, except in Maule Region, where $I_{\rm Maule}(0) = 1$ and $S_{\rm Maule}(0)=n_{\rm hab}-1$ because \Ri{this region was where the first COVID-19 case in Chile was reported}.